 The spine and back are made to provide a lot of strength, protecting the highly sensitive spinal cord and nerve roots, yet flexible, providing for freedom in all directions.
-But, there are many distinct parts of the spine which can create back pain, such as irritation to the large nerve roots that run down the arms and legs, irritation to little nerves within the spine, strains to the large back muscles, as well as any injury to the disk, bones, joints or ligaments in the spine.
+But, there are many distinct parts of the spine that can create back pain, such as irritation to the large nerve roots that run down the arms and legs, irritation to little nerves within the spine, strains to the large back muscles, as well as any injury to the disk, bones, joints or ligaments in the spine.

-Acute back pain comes on suddenly and usually lasts from a few days to a couple weeks.
+Acute back pain comes on suddenly and usually lasts from a few days to a couple of weeks.
 Chronic back pain is typically described as lasting over three months.

 Fortunately, most kinds of back pain get better on their own: roughly 50% of individuals may experience back pain relief within two weeks and 90% within three months.

-If the pain lasts for a few days, gets worse, does not react to back pain remedies such as rest, using heat or ice, back pain exercises and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
+If the pain lasts for a few days, gets worse, does not react to back pain remedies such as rest, using heat or ice, back pain exercises, and over-the-counter pain relievers, then it is usually a good idea to see a back doctor.
 There are two cases in which emergency medical care is needed: